MicrosoftDocs/dynamics-365-fraud-protection/content/virtual-fraud-analyst-reporting.md

 VFA reports are updated every 24 hours by using the last four months of data.
 The time stamp on the report shows the time when the report was last updated, in Coordinated Universal Time.

 For applicable capabilities, such as purchases, you can switch between the Count view and the Amount view on the report.
 The Count view aggregates metrics by transaction count.
 The Amount view aggregates metrics in US dollars.
 Reports can be viewed in different timescales, including a daily view, a weekly view, and a monthly view.
+If you are using multiple capabilities in DFP such as purchase and account login, you can switch the capabilities to load different reports.

 ## VFA tools
 The following interactive report tools make up the VFA suite: